ocgeek/Voron_2.4_Galileo/README.md

 - M3x12mm SHCS screws x4 (to close the gear Shelves)
 - M3x20mm SHCS screws x4 (connect Mount to gear Front Housing)

-See in the **Assembly folder** there are some notes on how i did pu these things together :)
+See in the **Assembly folder** there are some notes on how i did put these things together :)

 These are the assembled GearBoxes